What features would you like to see in your mobile audiobook app? Let’s compare our expectations.

-There is a growing list of audiobook applications that are available for both Android devices and iPhone/iPad.
+There is a growing list of audiobook applications that are available for Android devices, iPhone/iPad, and other mobile platforms.

 However, none of them is perfect.
-There is always something missing, or – just the opposite – there is one feature too far that spoils the app’s performance or overall impression.
+There is always something missing, or – just the opposite – there is one feature too far that spoils the app’s speed, performance, or overall impression.

 Have you ever thought about how a perfect audiobook app should look like?
 Let’s compare our expectations.